ICELAND AURORA TRAVEL: budget-friendly tour

 Optional Tour 1: SOUTH ICELAND TOUR, about 300 km roundtrip

 Explore the region near the active volcano and glacier Eyjafjallajökull.
 Visit the high but narrow Seljalandsfoss waterfall, which is 65 meters high and plunges from the mountain.
 Next, we stop at one Iceland's most impressive waterfalls, the 62-meter high Skógafoss waterfall.
 The tour continues further south where you can stroll on the black lava beach to see the amazing bird cliffs at Reynisfjara near Vík.
-Price for the optional South Iceland Tour is ISK 14.000.
+The South Iceland Tour can be booked in advance or on the spot with the guide on day 2.
+Price for the optional South Iceland Tour is EUR 115 / ISK 14.000.
 Payment is due with our tour guide in Icelandic Krona, Visa or MasterCard.

 Optional Tour 2: SOUTH ICELAND TOUR WITH GLACIER HIKE, about 260 km roundtrip